 Glass Futures Limited, a not-for-profit company, limited by guarantee, has been created as a core entity to allow the evolution of the “Catapult-like” Centre of Excellence in glass comprising R&D, innovation,technology incubation and implementation, training and up-skilling.

 Central to our proposition is a demonstration-scale glass making facility of 30 tonnes per day capacity.
 This will provide a very realistic intermediate scale glass facility with a highly flexible configuration to accommodate the needs of float and container making from batch to product.
 A split fore-hearth design will provide for both IS equipment to fashion containers and scope for a tin-bath to float a continuous ribbon.
-The project is partially supported by the Sheffield City Regional LEP and will be constructed over 2017.

 The ultimate aim is for Glass Futures to be owned by, and developed for the future benefit of the glass community, and the project is being developed to provide exactly that.
 To maximise benefit, Glass Futures is engaging with the major players in the sector to scope both the proposition detail, and the terms under which it will operate.